shoukolate/Verto-Chat-Android/README.md

 https://www.facebook.com/kouchatapp

 Source and graphics available under the GNU LGPL v3.
-See COPYING for details.

 The smileys in icons/smileys are taken from a GNOME icon theme.
-See the README in that folder for details.